 Despite prosperity during the later Middle Ages as a centre of wool manufacture, Carcassonne slowly declined to provincial obscurity and its walls fell into such ruin that in the 19th century the French government considered dismantling them.
 Carcassonne’s mayor, the antiquary Jean-Pierre Cros-Mayrevieille, and the writer Prosper Mérimée, France’s first inspector of ancient monuments, protested, and the city was eventually restored in the 1850s and 1860s by the great Neo-Gothic architect Eugène Viollet-le-Duc.
 Carcassonne’s restoration became a key moment in the growth of French, and therefore world, notions of conservation and preservation.
 Much of France’s medieval built heritage had either fallen into disrepair or had suffered depredations through countless wars and the French Revolution.
 Eugène Viollet-le-Duc – who also restored Notre-Dame de Paris and was then working on Saint-Sernin, Toulouse – performed the massive feat of bringing Carcassonne back to its medieval glory.
 Although he was criticised for giving the Carcassonne’s towers steep conical pinnacles that were uncharacteristic of a southern region without heavy snowfalls, his restoration is nevertheless seen as a masterpiece, albeit with touches of Romantic fantasy.

 We shall explore Carcassonne’s ramparts and visit its Château Comtal (Count’s citadel), the Basilica of St Nazaire and St Celse.
 There will be time at leisure for lunch and to allow you to further explore the city.
-Mid-afternoon we return to Toulouse and enjoy a Welcome Dinner.
+Mid-afternoon we return to Toulouse, and later this evening enjoy our welcome dinner at Le Bibent, a historic brasserie with an opulent interior.
 (Overnight Toulouse) BD

 Albi - 3 nights

-Day 3: Thursday 23 September, Toulouse – Moissac – Albi
+Day 3: Thursday 26 September, Toulouse – Auvillar – Moissac – Albi

 - Cloister of Saint-Pierre, Moissac